Best Pubs with Rooms in North Wales

 See the historic town of Conwy

-As we run inns in various UK locations, including Northumberland, County Durham, and the Lake District, we can attest that the country is resplendent in hidden gems.
+As we have inns in various UK locations, including Northumberland, County Durham, and the Lake District, we can attest that the country is resplendent in hidden gems.
 Among those in North Wales is the walled market town of Conwy.

 This Conwy County Borough town sits on the River Conwy’s west bank and is home to Conwy Castle, which was originally built in the 13th century but later ruined before being restored in the late 19th century.